-2 CFR 200.320 (c) Procurement by sealed bids (formal advertising)
+2 CFR 200.320 (b)(1) Procurement by sealed bids (formal advertising)

-"Bids are publicly solicited and a firm fixed price contract (lump sum or unit price) is awarded to the responsible bidder whose bid, conforming with all the material terms and conditions of the invitation for bids, is the lowest in price.
-The sealed bid method is the preferred method for procuring construction, if the conditions in paragraph (c)(1) of this section apply.
-(1) In order for sealed bidding to be feasible, the following conditions should be present: (i) A complete, adequate, and realistic specification or purchase description is available; (ii) Two or more responsible bidders are willing and able to compete effectively for the business; and (iii) The procurement lends itself to a firm fixed price contract and the selection of the successful bidder can be made principally on the basis of price.
-(2) If sealed bids are used, the following requirements apply: (i) Bids must be solicited from an adequate number of known suppliers, providing them sufficient response time prior to the date set for opening the bids, for local, and tribal governments, the invitation for bids must be publicly advertised; (ii) The invitation for bids, which will include any specifications and pertinent attachments, must define the items or services in order for the bidder to properly respond; (iii) All bids will be opened at the time and place prescribed in the invitation for bids, and for local and tribal governments, the bids must be opened publicly; (iv) A firm fixed price contract award will be made in writing to the lowest responsive and responsible bidder.
+"Sealed bids.
+A procurement method in which bids are publicly solicited and a firm fixed-price contract (lump sum or unit price) is awarded to the responsible bidder whose bid, conforming with all the material terms and conditions of the invitation for bids, is the lowest in price.
+The sealed bids method is the preferred method for procuring construction, if the conditions.

+- (i) In order for sealed bidding to be feasible, the following conditions should be present: - (A) A complete, adequate, and realistic specification or purchase description is available: - (B) Two or more responsible bidders are willing and able to compete effectively for the business; and - (C) The procurement lends itself to a firm fixed price contract and the selection of the successful bidder can be made principally on the basis of price. - (ii) If sealed bids are used, the following requirements apply: - (A) Bids must be solicited from an adequate number of qualified sources, providing them sufficient response time prior to the date set for opening the bids, for local, and tribal governments, the invitation for bids must be publicly advertised; - (B) The invitation for bids, which will include any specifications and pertinent attachments, must define the items or services in order for the bidder to properly respond; - (C) All bids will be opened at the time and place prescribed in the invitation for bids, and for local and tribal governments, the bids must be opened publicly; - (D) A firm fixed price contract award will be made in writing to the lowest responsive and responsible bidder.
 Where specified in bidding documents, factors such as discounts, transportation cost, and life cycle costs must be considered in determining which bid is lowest.
-Payment discounts will only be used to determine the low bid when prior experience indicates that such discounts are usually taken advantage of; and (v) Any or all bids may be rejected if there is a sound documented reason."
+Payment discounts will only be used to determine the low bid when prior experience indicates that such discounts are usually taken advantage of; and - (E) Any or all bids may be rejected if there is a sound documented reason."

-2 CFR 200.320 (d) Procurement by competitive proposals
+2 CFR 200.320 (b)(2) Procurement by competitive proposals

-"The technique of competitive proposals is normally conducted with more than one source submitting an offer, and either a fixed price or cost-reimbursement type contract is awarded.
-It is generally used when conditions are not appropriate for the use of sealed bids.
-If this method is used, the following requirements apply: (1) Requests for proposals must be publicized and identify all evaluation factors and their relative importance.
-Any response to publicized requests for proposals must be considered to the maximum extent practical; (2) Proposals must be solicited from an adequate number of qualified sources; (3) The non-Federal entity must have a written method for conducting technical evaluations of the proposals received and for selecting recipients; (4) Contracts must be awarded to the responsible firm whose proposal is most advantageous to the program, with price and other factors considered."
+"Proposals.
+A procurement method in which either a fixed price or cost-reimbursement type contract is awarded.
+Proposals are generally used when conditions are not appropriate for the use of sealed bids.
+They are awarded in accordance with the following requirements:

+- (i) Requests for proposals must be publicized and identify all evaluation factors and their relative importance.
+Proposals must be solicited from an adequate number of qualified offerors.
+Any response to publicized requests for proposals must be considered to the maximum extent practical; - (ii) The non-Federal entity must have a written method for conducting technical evaluations of the proposals received and making selections; - (iii) Contracts must be awarded to the responsible offeror whose proposal is most advantageous to the non-Federal entity, with price and other factors considered; and..."

-2 CFR 200.320 (f) Procurement by noncompetitive proposals
+2 CFR 200.320 (c) Procurement by noncompetitive proposals